 1

 Several processes can be defined with both On and Off Force out, along with varying timers and days.
-This will make the light to turn ON
+This will make the light to turn ON and OFF in a quasi-random pattern, simulating your presence at home when you’re away.

 2